deepconsc/Weakly-Supervised-Vaihingen/README.md

 don't have to tackle with false accuracy scores, when background is huge in many images.

+In this case, Binary ACC is the most precise total class mask accuracy.

 ```
 Mean IoU: 91.50
 Accuracy: 91.50